-The overall construction industry outlook for 2020 varies by country and region.
-For example, GlobalData expects a 3.2% growth for the sector worldwide in 2020.
+The overall construction industry outlook for 2023 varies by country and region.
+For example, GlobalData expects a 3.2% growth for the sector worldwide in 2023.
 That’s the slowest growth in a decade, but the industry is not sluggish everywhere.
-Although the Middle East is in a downturn, Chinese officials are stepping up infrastructure investments to prevent similar conditions in that market.
+For example, although the Middle East is in a downturn, Chinese officials are stepping up infrastructure investments to prevent similar conditions in that market.

-Concerning broader construction industry trends, 2020 is set to be a year that shows some common themes becoming more evident globally.
-Here are nine to watch, all of which will likely influence the construction industry as a whole as well as its employees.
+Concerning broader construction industry trends, 2023 is a year showing some common themes becoming more evident globally.
+Here are nine to watch, all of which will likely influence the construction industry and its employees.

 1. Modular Construction

-Some estimates indicate that the modular construction market worth will climb as high as $157 billion by 2023, but this trend is already displaying staying power.
+Some estimates indicate that the modular construction market’s worth will climb as high as $157 billion by 2023; this trend is already displaying staying power.
 It involves constructing the modules of a building off-site, then transporting them to the destination for assembly.
 This method often cuts costs and shortens the construction timeline.

-Marriott plans to open the world’s tallest modular hotel in late 2020.
+Marriott plans to open the world’s tallest modular hotel in early 2023.
 It will feature 26 stories and be built in only 90 days.
 Projects that include modular construction allow developers to finish faster than before, which could pay off during boom periods or when industry demands change quickly.

 2. 3D Printing

-3D printing constructs items layer by layer and typically much faster and cheaper than conventional methods.
-The construction industry has shown substantial interest in 3D printing, and people working in it are likely to continue seeing what’s possible in 2020.
+3D printing constructs items layer by layer and is typically much faster and cheaper than conventional methods.
+The construction industry has shown substantial interest in 3D printing, and people working in it will likely continue seeing what’s possible in 2023.

-One recent proposal was for a 3D printed “pavilion” inside a roundabout to greet guests that attend Dubai’s 2020 Expo.
-But 3D printing in construction should result in much more than the creation of pieces meant to impress.
-In Mexico, construction is underway on 50 3D-printed homes.
+3D printing in construction should result in much more than the creation of pieces meant to impress.
+For example, in Mexico, the building is underway on 50 3D-printed homes.
 A specialized printer can create each abode in about a day.

 Much discussion about 3D printing in construction centers on whether the technology might be a realistic way to address the housing crisis.
 The method is particularly intriguing considering the labor and time reductions it brings.
-In 2018, a four-person team associated with the Marines used 3D printing to make a concrete barracks building in only 40 hours.
-Traditional methods usually require 10 people working for five days to build the structure out of wood.
+For example, in 2018, a four-person team associated with the Marines used 3D printing to make a concrete barracks building in only 40 hours.
+Traditional methods usually require ten people to work for five days to build the structure out of wood.

 3. Sustainability Innovations